 – Links to online presence (e.g., blog, homepage, Twitter, journalistic endeavors, etc.)

-– The names and emails of two recommenders
+– The names and email addresses of two recommenders

-We will begin reviewing applications on September 11 and continue doing so until we find an appropriate candidate.
+We will begin reviewing applications on May 15 and will continue to do so until we find an appropriate candidate.
 We will post to the blog when the position is filled.